temporalio/samples-java/core/src/main/java/io/temporal/samples/ssl/README.md

 - Passing a custom CA certificate file as parameter
 - Overriding the authority name used for TLS handshakes (if needed)

+This can be useful when connecting to Temporal Cloud through [AWS Privatelink](https://docs.temporal.io/cloud/security#privatelink)

 1.Start a temporal cluster with tls